izenynn/mini-vim/README.md

 P.S.
 I know they are way too much comments, sorry for that.
 I do this project for learning purpouses, so I comment everything I do for that reason ":D

+*NOTE: In terminals like alacritty that reverses the current cursor position by default, the cursor highlighting may not workd as expected (probably you will not be able to see the cursor).*

 ## How to use

 Clone the repo